Querent-ai/querent-python-research/README.md

 - **Processors:** Apply asynchronous data processing, including text preprocessing, cleaning, and feature extraction.

+- **Engines:** Execute a suite of LLM engines to extract insights from data, leveraging parallel processing for enhanced efficiency.

 - **Storage:** Store processed data in various storage systems, such as databases or cloud storage.

 - **Workflow Management:** Efficiently manage and scale data workflows with task orchestration.